Introduction to Mindfulness for Toddlers

 Yes, my three-year-old chants with me!
 He’s been doing this since he was about two-and-a-half.
 I like to practice different chants, especially OHM to open my third-eye chakra.

-It was never intentional to get my son to do this or make it into a game, but sometimes monkey-see, monkey-do.
+It was never intentional to get my son to do this mindful practice or make it into a game, but sometimes monkey-see, monkey-do.

 Today, he chanted, “Mmm”, with mommy’s OHM’s for about 12 minutes while sitting on my lap.
 All the while, my 1-year-old looked at us like we were crazy!
 (LOL!)